dbt-labs/corp/docs/working_here.md

 #### Equity

-**ISO Options:**  If a team member chooses to relocate and holds ISO options, the number of options that are unvested will be converted to NSO options.
+**ISO Options:**  If a team member chooses to relocate outside of the United States and holds ISO options, the number of options that are unvested will be converted to NSO options.
 If the team member has options that vested as ISOs, they will be able to retain the ISO status.
 When the team member relocates, the Equity team will cancel the existing ISO grant(s) and reissue NSO grant(s) for the unvested portion of the original grant within Carta.
 The grant will retain all of the other original terms (strike price, vesting period, etc.)

 **NSO options:**  If a team member chooses to relocate and holds NSO options, nothing will change.